 The Company maintains a credit agreement, as amended, which provides for a maximum credit amount of \$1.6 billion, which may be further increased to a total maximum commitment of \$2.6 billion.
-As of December 31, 2022, the Company had no outstanding borrowings under the credit agreement and \$3 million in outstanding letters of credit, which reduce available borrowings under the credit agreement on a dollar for dollar basis.
-The weighted average interest rate on borrowings under the credit agreement was 3.91%, 1.67% and 2.02% for the years ended December 31, 2022, 2021 and 2020, respectively.
+As of December 31, 2023, the Company had no outstanding borrowings under the credit agreement and \$1.6 billion available for future borrowings.
+The weighted average interest rate on borrowings under the credit agreement was 6.31%, 3.91% and 1.67% for the years ended December 31, 2023, 2022 and 2021, respectively.
+During the second quarter of 2023, the Company exercised an election to extend the maturity date of the credit agreement by one year to June 2, 2028, which may be further extended by one one-year extension pursuant to the terms set forth in the credit agreement.

-On June 2, 2022, the Company entered into a thirteenth amendment to the credit agreement dated as of November 1, 2013, with Wells Fargo Bank, National Association, as administrative agent, and the lenders party thereto.
-This amendment, among other things, (i) extended the maturity date to June 2, 2027, which may be further extended by two one-year extensions pursuant to the terms set forth in the credit agreement, (ii) decreased the interest rate margin applicable to the loans and certain fees payable under the credit agreement and (iii) replaced the LIBOR interest rate benchmark with SOFR.
 Outstanding borrowings under the credit agreement bear interest at a per annum rate elected by Diamondback E&P that is equal to (i) term SOFR plus 0.10% ("Adjusted Term SOFR") or (ii) an alternate base rate (which is equal to the greatest of the prime rate, the Federal Funds effective rate plus 0.50%, and 1-month Adjusted Term SOFR plus 1.0%), in each case plus the applicable margin.
-After giving effect to the amendment, (i) the applicable margin ranges from 0.125% to 1.000% per annum in the case of the alternate base rate, and from 1.125% to 2.000% per annum in the case of Adjusted Term SOFR, in each case based on the pricing level, and (ii) the commitment fee ranges from 0.125% to 0.325% per annum on the average daily unused portion of the commitments, based on the pricing level depends on the Company's long-term senior unsecured debt ratings.
-The Company applied the optional expedient in ASU 2020-04, "Reference Rate Reform (Topic 848) - Facilitation of the Effects of Reference Rate Reform on Financial Reporting" for this contract modification, which did not have an impact on its financial position, results of operations or liquidity.
+After giving effect to the amendment, (i) the applicable margin ranges from 0.125% to 1.000% per annum in the case of the alternate base rate, and from 1.125% to 2.000% per annum in the case of Adjusted Term SOFR, in each case based on the pricing level, and (ii) the commitment fee ranges from 0.125% to 0.325% per annum on the average daily unused portion of the commitments, based on the pricing level.
+The pricing level depends on the Company's long-term senior unsecured debt ratings.

 The credit agreement contains a financial covenant that requires us to maintain a Total Net Debt to Capitalization Ratio (as defined in the credit agreement) of no more than 65%.
-As of December 31, 2022 and 2021, the Company was in compliance with all financial maintenance covenants under the revolving credit facility, as then in effect.
+As of December 31, 2023, the Company was in compliance with all financial maintenance covenants under the revolving credit facility, as then in effect.